-The Holey Land Wildlife Management Area is a 140 square-kilometer (55 square mile) tract that is wholly state-owned and managed by the Florida Fish and Wildlife Conservation Commission (FFWCC).
-The area is heavily used for hunting of white-tailed deer and hogs.
-The Rotenberger Wildlife Management Area consists of 96 square kilometers (37 square miles) of state-owned land (roughly 40 percent of total acreage) and is also managed by the FFWCC for deer and hog hunting.
-Both of these areas lie within the boundaries of the EAA.
-In 1983, the District and other agencies agreed to restore Everglades values associated with the Holey Land/Rotenberger Tract, and to establish water regulation schedules that will simulate the natural hydroperiod.
-In June 1990, the District and the FFWCC agreed on improved operational schedules in both the Holey Land and WCA-3A (SFWMD, 1998).
-In July 2001, treated water from STA-5 began to be discharged into the Rotenberger Tract to restore a more natural hydroperiod.
-These areas are important for game management, water resource protection and habitat corridors adjacent to the EPA.
-Both areas will benefit from water treated by the Stormwater Treatment Areas (STAs) to restore a more natural hydropattern.
+The Holey Land Wildlife Management Area is a 140 square-kilometer (55-square mile) tract that is state-owned and managed by the Florida Fish and Wildlife Conservation Commission (FWC).
+The area is used for hunting of white-tailed deer and hogs.
+The Rotenberger Wildlife Management Area, which consists of 96 square kilometers (37 square miles) of state-owned land (roughly 40 percent of its total acreage), is also managed by the FWC for deer and hog hunting.
+Both of these areas lie at the southern boundary of the EAA and drain into the WCAs.
+The District and other agencies have agreed to restore the Holey Land/Rotenberger tracts and to establish water regulation schedules that will simulate a natural hydroperiod.
+In July 2001, treated water from Stormwater Treatment Area 5 (STA-5) began discharging into the Rotenberger parcel to restore a more natural hydroperiod.